diiegg/K8s-node-app/README.md

 **Description**

-- Buidl and test the app
+- Build and test the app
 - Create a docker file and dockerize the app
-- Push the app into google container rigestry
+- Push the app into google container registry

 ## Building the app